agenthighcastle/WebApply/README.md

 # WebApply
-A applysystem for minecraft servers based on web.
+A simple Apply-System for Servers.

 WebApply is an free webbased system for applications.
 The system is multi language and supports also german.
 You can also help to translate WebApply in your language!